p-argento/uni/PROG/Python from Book.md

 They are built using dictionary.keys().
 It means that they the items in a set are unique and immutable.
 However the set itself is mutable.
+Create an empty set by assigning a call to the function `set()` to a variable.
+When creating a set, it can be immutable using `frozenset()`.

 Methods
 - add()